janklab/MailSpoon/docs/README.md

-# doc-src
+# docs/

 This directory contains stuff for generating the project documentation using Jekyll, a static site generator that uses Markdown.
+It is compatible with GitHub Pages.

 ## Requirements